kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     F. Papillary carcinoma

 ### Q151
 A 35-year-old woman presents with a painless nodule, gradually increasing in size, in the left lobe of the thyroid.
-Histological examination reveals psammoma bodies.
+Histological examination reveals *psammoma bodies*.
-#### Answer:
+#### Answer: F. Papillary carcinoma - ?

 ### Q152
-An 83-year-old woman presents with a rapidly growing hard painless lump in the right lobe of the thyroid, associated with dysphagia.
+An 83-year-old woman presents with a rapidly growing *hard painless lump* in the right lobe of the thyroid, associated with *dysphagia*.
-#### Answer:
+#### Answer: D. Medullary carcinoma - ?

 ### Q153
-A 47-year-old woman presents with a painless lump, gradually increasing in size, in the left lobe of the thyroid.
-Her serum calcitonin level is elevated.
+A 47-year-old woman presents with a *painless lump*, gradually increasing in size, in the left lobe of the thyroid.
+Her *serum calcitonin* level is elevated.
-#### Answer:
+#### Answer: B. Follicular carcinoma - ?

 Q154-157: Theme: Nipple Discharge